- [The 50's] Louis Prima – The Wildest!

 - [The 60's] The Monkees – Headquarters

 You know what?
 I like 'em better than the Beatles.
 Yeah, I said it.
-It's not a stance a lot of people take, but I take it, and with some force.
-The Monkees are, to this day, underrated and overlooked by most – if you're one of those people, listen to this album and see if you don't change your mind just a little bit.
+It's not a stance a lot of people take, but I take it, and I'm proud.
+The Monkees are, to this day, underrated and overlooked by most.
+If you're one of those people, listen to this album and see if you don't change your mind just a little bit.
 The band started writing their own music after their first two records, and proved that they were more than the sum of their manufactured parts.
 Check out You Told Me, You Just May Be the One and the excellent Randy Scouse Git.

 - [The 70's] Rush – 2112